For stranded father, bittersweet reunion as Singapore-Malaysia border reopens

 JOHOR BAHRU, Malaysia/SINGAPORE, Dec 1 (Reuters) - Before the coronavirus pandemic, Mohammad Faris Abdullah's daily commute between his home in Malaysia and his job in Singapore took just 30 minutes.

-But when the countries' border shut without warningin March 2020, the 37-year-old food delivery driver was left stranded and homeless in the city-state.
+But when the countries' borders shut without warning in March 2020, the 37-year-old food delivery driver was left stranded and homeless in the city-state.
 Almost two years later, an easing of restrictions this week finally allowed him to see his family again.

 He was one among tens of thousands in both countries left stranded by the closure of one of the world's busiest land borders, separated from families and fearing for their jobs.